Relaxed constant positive linear dependence constraint qualification for disjunctive programs: Introduction

 \item We introduce MPDC variants of certain constraint qualifications that are stronger than the RCPLD such as the constant rank constraint qualification (CRCQ), the relaxed constant rank constraint qualification (RCRCQ), the constant positive linear dependence constraint qualification (CPLD), the enhanced relaxed constant positive linear dependence condition (ERCPLD) and study their relationships with RCPLD and the piecewise RCPLD.
 Applying them to the ortho-disjunctive systems, we {can} derive weaker MPVC variants of CRCQ, CPLD and MPSC variants of CRCQ, RCRCQ than those defined in the literature (\cite{hks12} for MPVC and \cite{lg} for MPSC), and new MPVC variants of RCRCQ, and ERCPLD, which were not introduced before.

 \end{itemize}

-We organize our paper as follows.
-The preliminaries including the representation for the normal cones of the disjunctive set are given in Section 2.
-In Section 3, we introduce RCPLD for the disjunctive system and show that it is a constraint qualification for the M-stationarity condition. {In Section 4, by using the local decomposition approach, the piecewise RCPLD is proposed to obtain the error bound property for MPDC.
+The paper is organized as follows.
+In Section 2, we provide the preliminaries including the representation for the normal cones of the disjunctive set.
+In Section 3, we introduce RCPLD for the disjunctive system and show that it is a constraint qualification and derives M-stationarity condition. {In Section 4, by using the local decomposition approach, the piecewise RCPLD is proposed to obtain the error bound property for MPDC.
 Moreover, we review and introduce some MPDC variants of constraint qualifications and study their relationships with RCPLD and piecewise RCPLD.} In Section 5, we apply RCPLD and the piecewise RCPLD to the ortho-disjunctive programs, including MPEC, MPVC and MPSC.
-The final section contains some concluding remarks.
+The concluding remarks can be found in the final section.